yanzhen0610/python-simple-http-server/README.md

 **Note:** python3 also provided file based HTTP server, start with `python3 -m http.server <port>`

+## Why did I create this project instead of using existing framework?

+The reason that I created this is I want to keep things simple.
+I've used Flask before, just for a simple case.
+But the framework do too much things, and those things make the entire program complicated(such as threading).

+Those is what a "framework" should does, but I just want to use a HTTP server as a "library".
+I want to start a(maybe multiple) HTTP server from my program for some reasons.
+For example I need to run some test cases(written in Python) to test the other program.
+And the other program will make some HTTP requests, it will send the same parameter through HTTP requests.
+But in different test cases, I need my HTTP server to response a different result to make sure the other program works as expected.

 ## How to use?

 ### steps